 These items are considered

 non-controversial,and include items like approval of the minutes from the last meeting.
 These are bundled into a single item in order to expedite the meeting.
-Items can be moved from the Consent Agenda to the Regular Agenda at the request of council.
+Items can be moved from the Consent Agenda to the Regular Agenda (so that they can be discussed and voted on individually) at the request of any single Councilmember.